mcl-de/redmine_change_issue_author/README.md

 Tested with redmine 2.4.2, compatible with 2.1.x, 2.2.x, 2.3.x

-# Copyright (C) 2014, Frederik Jung, MCL Computer & Zubehör GmbH,  http://www.mcl.de
+\# Copyright (C) 2014, Frederik Jung, MCL Computer & ZubehÃ¶r GmbH,  http://www.mcl.de

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License